QUAIL HUNTER.COM

 Quail Hunting

-I have been quail hunting in South Texas since I was a kid.
-It has been my passion for many years, and I live in the right place for it.
+I started hunting quail in South Texas when I was a kid.
+It was my passion for many years, and I live in the right place for it.
 South Texas has the habitat and the land use practices that support the largest quail population in the United States.

 To the average person traveling through South Texas on US Highway 77 or US Highway 281, the area seems to contain scrub brush, cactus and little else.
 One must get off the main roads and spend some time on the big ranches that own the land in South Texas to appreciate that this area is a haven for all kinds of wildlife.